kumahq/kuma-website/app/_src/quickstart/universal-demo.md

 kumactl generate dataplane-token --tag kuma.io/service=demo-app --valid-for=720h > /tmp/kuma-token-demo-app
 ```

-After generating tokens we can data planes that will be used for proxying traffic between `demo-app` and `redis`.
+After generating tokens we can start the data plane proxies that will be used for proxying traffic between `demo-app` and `redis`.

-### Start data planes
+### Start the data plane proxies

 {% warning %}
 Because this is a quickstart, we don't setup [certificates for communication